Signs That Shows Your Body Is Too Acidic And How To Remedy It.

-Some Nigerians filled their system with highly acidic foods and drinks (fast foods and sugar laden drinks), believing that they are enjoying and having a good time.
+Most Nigerians filled their system with highly acidic foods and drinks (fast foods and sugar laden drinks, heavy tubers and high starchy foods), believing that they are enjoying and having a good time.

 Did you know that pH (acid-alkaline ratio) of your body is enormously important to your health?

 The optimal condition for your body is a balanced environment that is not too acidic and not overly alkaline.
 If your body is overly acidic, you may be more susceptible to certain illnesses.
 You may also become deficient in certain nutrients.
 This is because when the body is too acidic, the body may need to take minerals such as calcium, potassium and sodium from your bones to neutralize the acid.
 This can put your body under a lot of strain.

 If your acidity gets extreme, it is known as acidosis — a condition which requires urgent medical attention.
 If it is mild, you may not notice a problem at first, until you find yourself feeling worse and worse in unexpected ways.

 Signs your body may be too acidic

 - You feel fatigued, even when you’ve had enough sleep.

 - You feel depressed or have a hard time enjoying things that you used to.

 - You find yourself especially irritable for no discernible reason.